 - Your current and future earning potential

-- The severity of your injury
+- The severity of your condition

-- Whether you need extended treatment for your injuries
+- Whether you need extended treatment

-A personal injury lawyer may be able to discuss what compensation could be available in your case when you call them for a consultation.
+An attorney from our law firm can discuss how much compensation may be available in your case when you call for your free consultation.

-Benefits of a Personal Injury Lawyer
+What Are the Benefits of Hiring a Personal Injury Attorney?

-A personal injury lawyer’s services may include:
+A personal injury lawyer’s services may include the following:

 - Answering your questions